andfcam/hangman/README.md

 # Hangman
-A basic implementation of Hangman in JavaScript as described by the Landmark Solutions tech test.
+An implementation of Hangman in JavaScript for the Landmark Solutions tech test.

 You can play here: https://andfcam.github.io/hangman/

 ![Game Demonstration](static/demo/demo.gif)